sameerkewal/PLSQL/Sameer/intro/static sql/cursors.md

 - Als je return type specified dan zijn je ref cursor type and cursor variable of that type strong.
 - Anders zijn ze zwak. sys_refcursor and cursor variables of that type are weak.
+- You can assign a strong cursor variable to a weak cursor variable
+- You can also assign a weak cursor variable with a strong one?(but u still need to open the table for which u specified %rowtype anders werkt ie niet)

 - With a strong cursor variable, you can associate only queries that return the specified type.
 With a weak cursor variable, you can associate any query